6 Tasty Desserts For The Carnivore Diet

 Just make sure it is traditional Greek Yogurt and not Greek Style Yogurt.

-Greek yogurt is a good simple dessert on any low carb diet really, and whilst it does contain carbs because it is dairy, it is still pretty low.
+Greek yogurt is an excellent simple dessert on any low-carb diet, really, and while it does contain carbs because it is dairy, it is still pretty low.

-Natural and Greek Yogurt taste great on their own but depending on how strict you are you could throw in some berries, honey, or dark chocolate to boost the flavor and sweetness to make it more of a traditional dessert.
+Natural and Greek Yogurt taste great on their own, but depending on how strict you are, you could throw in some berries, honey, cacao nibs, or ultra-dark chocolate to boost the flavor and sweetness to make it more of a traditional dessert.

 I wouldn’t necessarily recommend this, but it is something you can experiment with.
 Always check ingredients too.
-If sugar or fructose is listed it’s a definite “no bueno” in my book.
+If sugar or fructose is listed, it’s a definite “no-go” in my book.

-Now let’s go off the deep end a bit and see if we can have more “traditional” desserts within a carnivore lens.
+Now let’s go off the deep end and see if we can have more “traditional” desserts within a carnivore lens.

 Cheesecake